perfect-operations/sentrypy/README.md

 WebDriverException: Message: unknown error: session deleted because of page crash
 AttributeError: 'NoneType' object has no attribute 'startswith'
 ```

+Do this and much more.
+Install and explore!

 ## Bonus
 This is an early stage project.
 Your ideas are welcome!